 This roadmap item was discussed during the latest Water Cooler.
 The overlap Onchain Treasury Allocation Improvements should be recognised, but potentially works alongside it as a short-term solution.

-The current SPE model works well for larger programs, but creates significant friction for smaller, community-driven engineering contributions:
+The current SPE model creates significant friction for smaller, community-driven engineering contributions:

-Writing a full SPE proposal requires a major time investment before any work begins
+Writing a full proposal requires a major time investment before any work begins

-The onchain vote cycle adds weeks / months of delay for work that could otherwise start quickly
+The onchain vote cycle adds weeks or months of delay for work that could start quickly

 The result: genuinely useful, well-supported work doesn't happen — not because the community doesn't want it, but because there's no efficient path to fund it.